Skip to main content

 Poetry Writing Template

-Our poetry and lyric writing template breaks down poetry into a basic stanza structure, and while many types of poetry are not necessarily stanza-based, this structure will suffice for many approaches to writing verse.
-Students begin with four color-coded stanza frames which they can add to and manipulate as needed.
+Our poetry and lyric writing template organizes poems using a basic stanza structure.
+While not all forms of poetry are stanza-based, this flexible design suits a variety of approaches to writing verse.
+In this example, students begin with four color-coded stanza frames, which can be added to and rearranged as needed to suit their creative vision.

 The Generic, All-Purpose Template